Warranty & Support

 What Else Is Important in Choosing a Deep Fryer?

 Regardless of how safe you're being as you fry foods, it might slip your mind that the machine you're working with is hot.
-As innocuous as the exterior siding may look, it could be hot enough to the touch to burn your hand.
+As innocuous as the exterior siding may look, it could be hot enough to burn your hand.
 The deep fryers that include cool-to-the-touch sides and handles were given higher scores than those whose exterior temperatures were higher.
 The lowest exterior temperature we registered was 109 degrees F on the Waring Professional DF55 Mini Deep Fryer, and the highest temp was 360 degrees F on the Presto GranPappy.

 The best deep fryers have lids that cover the hot oil and food while cooking, preventing grease splattering all over your kitchen – and you.
 We found that these machines allowed enough steam to escape through vents on the top while also containing the oil in the vat.